nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

   - convergence of the total density; this is defined to be when the total DFT density matrix at iteration N and at iteration N-1 have a RMS difference less than some value (the default is 1e-5).
-This value can be modified using the key word,
+This value can be modified using the keyword,
 ```
        CONVERGENCE density <real density default 1e-5>
 ```
   - convergence of the orbital gradient; this is defined to be when the DIIS error vector becomes less than some value (the default is 5e-4).
-This value can be modified using the key word,
+This value can be modified using the keyword,
 ```
        CONVERGENCE gradient <real gradient default 5e-4>
 ```